QM-ToT: A Medical Tree of Thoughts Reasoning Framework for Quantized Model: Abstract

 \section{Abstract}

-Large language models (LLMs) face significant challenges in specialized biomedical tasks due to the inherent complexity of medical reasoning and the sensitive nature of clinical data.
-Existing LLMs often struggle with intricate medical terminology and the need for accurate clinical insights, leading to performance reduction when quantized for resource-constrained deployment.
-To address these issues, we propose Quantized Medical Tree of Thought (QM-ToT), a path-based reasoning framework.
-QM-ToT leverages a Tree of Thought (ToT) reasoning approach to decompose complex medical problems into manageable subtasks, coupled with evaluator assessment layers.
+Large language models (LLMs) have achieved substantial progress in biomedical question answering.
+However, real-world medical applications often operate under resource-constrained settings, where model quantization is a practical necessity for local and privacy-preserving deployment.
+In such settings, the inherent complexity of clinical reasoning further amplifies the performance degradation of quantized LLMs.
+To address these issues, we propose Quantized Medical Tree of Thought (QM-ToT), a structured tree-of-thought reasoning framework that supports feedback-guided clinical reasoning.
+QM-ToT decomposes complex medical problems into hierarchical reasoning paths and selects answers under dual-evaluation feedback.
 This framework facilitates substantial performance improvements in INT4-quantized models on the challenging MedQA-USMLE dataset.
-Specifically, we demonstrate a remarkable accuracy increase from 34\% to 50\% for the LLaMA2-70b model and from 58.77\% to 69.49\% for LLaMA-3.1-8b.
-Besides, we also proposed an effect data distillation method based on ToT.
-Compared to the traditional distillation method, we achieved an improvement of 86.
-27\% while using only 3.9\% of the data.
-This work, for the first time, showcases the potential of ToT to significantly enhance performance on complex biomedical tasks, establishing a crucial foundation for future advances in deploying high-performing quantized LLM in resource-limited medical settings.
+Specifically, we demonstrate a remarkable accuracy increase from 34\% to 50.25\% for the LLaMA2-70b model and from 58.77\% to 69.49\% for LLaMA-3.1-8b.
+Besides, we also proposed an effect data distillation method based on QM-ToT.
+Besides, we propose Reflection-ToT, a data distillation method based on QM-ToT.
+Using 1,000 questions, Reflection-ToT achieves 66.44\% accuracy on LLaMA3.1-8B, compared with 65.01\% from QwQ-based CoT distillation using 10,178 questions and 64.73\% from a QwQ-based matched-pair setting with 1,514 pairs.
+The distilled data has been published\footnote{https://anonymous.4open.science/r/QM-ToT-DistillationData-5E0E}.
+This work demonstrates the potential of structured tree-based reasoning with evaluator feedback for improving biomedical question answering under low-precision deployment, while also highlighting the need to account for evaluator dependence and inference cost. \keywords{ model quantization\and medical question answering \and healthcare application \and large language model}